Engage. Empower. Enrich. A Campaign for the Portage Community Senior Center

 The new center will replace the existing Portage Senior Center at 320 Library Lane.
 Kalamazoo County has a senior population of 35,000 and the American Association of Retired Persons estimates that 10,000 baby boomers reach retirement age (65) every day.
 This trend will continue into 2030 and beyond.
 More than 7,200 seniors reside in Portage.

-The new Portage Community Senior Center will feature a multipurpose room with a capacity of 330 people, a courtyard with an outdoor fireplace, an outdoor terrace for warm-weather activities, recreational space for pickleball, basketball and other activities, fitness space, a center promenade for indoor walking, a commercial kitchen, a coffee shop, dedicated space for games and reading, and a health clinic.
-The new space will be more than four times the size of the current center and will be available for community use.
+The new Portage Community Senior Center will feature a multipurpose room with a capacity to seat 330 people, a courtyard with an outdoor fireplace, an outdoor terrace for warm-weather activities, recreational space for pickleball, basketball and other activities, fitness space, a center promenade for indoor walking, a commercial kitchen, a coffee shop, dedicated space for games and reading, and a health clinic.
+The new building will be more than four times the size of the current center and will be available for community use as part of Portage Parks & Recreation programming and through facility rentals

-If the campaign is successful, the construction of the new Portage Community Senior Center would begin in 2020.
-Donations can be made at using the donate button to the right or by using the pledge card distributed in the October 2019 edition of the city’s monthly newsletter, the Portager.
+Donations can still be made using the donate button to the right or by downloading and completing the pledge card to the right.
 A pledge card can also be obtained at the Portage Senior Center (320 Library Lane).
+A gift of $500 or more entitles the donor to a plaque on the donor wall!